pamelarussell/radtools/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.
-There was one NOTE indicating that a short time has passed since the previous update.

 ## Downstream dependencies
 There are no downstream dependencies.

 ## Some tests require local data
-We have included two small datasets so that examples and some tests can be run, but many other tests rely on larger local image datasets and are skipped on CRAN.
+For the tests, we have included two small datasets and we import additional data from The Cancer Imaging Archive on the fly so that many tests can be run.
+Some other tests rely on larger local image datasets and are skipped on CRAN.